Belarusian opposition gets a hand from allies in Germany | DW | 31.05.2021

 "[Lukashenko] can see that he has fewer people within his security services standing by him.
 The economy is in bad shape.
 He doesn't have much money to pay back debt," Niadzelka said.
 "In 2011 he was able to get everything quickly under control.
 That's not the case this time around."

-Niadzelka hopes to see the mass protests in Belarus continue to grow, as they are in Germany, but he worries it is getting harder to do so.
+Niadzelka hopes to see the mass protests in Belarus continue to grow, as they have in Germany, but he worries that it is getting harder to do so.
 That is why he and his friends wear photos of those in jail, speak to the media, and reach out to allies across Eastern Europe and Russia.
-Everything is for the goal of ending the decades-long reign of the man often referred to as the last dictator of Europe.
+Everything is for the goal of ending the decadeslong reign of the man often referred to as Europe's last dictator.

 This article has been translated from German.